-The Company has various noncancellable operating lease agreements covering its office spaces, parking slots, warehouse, storage tanks, piping system, pumps, and bulk storage and handling facilities for a period of three to 15 years and expiring on various dates up to 2021.
-These leases are renewable upon mutual agreement of the parties and subject to escalation rate of 2.5% to 6.5% annually.
+The Company has various noncancellable operating lease agreements covering its office spaces, parking slots, warehouse, storage tanks, piping system, pumps, and bulk storage and handling facilities with remaining lease terms ranging from 2 years to 10 years.
+These leases are renewable upon mutual agreement of the parties and subject to escalation at a rate of 2.5% to 6.5% annually.

 The covering agreements of these leases require the Company to pay certain amounts of security and rental deposits, which are included under "Other noncurrent assets" in the consolidated balance sheets.
-The related security deposits amounted to \$\mathbb{P}16.28\$ million as of March 31, 2020 and December 31, 2019.
+The related security deposits amounted to ₱18.16 million and ₱18.14 million as of March 31, 2023 and December 31, 2022, respectively.